devedmonton/codevid19.com/_posts/2020-04-16-foodsearchinc.md

 ---
 author: John
-title: foodsearchinc.com connects customers and the food and restaurant industry
+title: foodsearchinc.com connects customers & restaurants during pandemic
 ---

 A co-winner of our week four competition, [foodsearchinc.com](https://foodsearchinc.com/), hopes to connect people to comprehensive information about the food they desire, and how to easily locate it.